Gal-Y/Carnation-Joy-Website/Documentation/LEARNINGS.md

 ## JavaScript

+- Learned how javascript is used to create dynamic elements on the webpage including animations, scrolls etc..

 ### Dynamic Content Loading

 - Used the `fetch` API to dynamically load footer content, which improved reusability across the website.